davidfemi/Yelp-Camp/yelpcamp-frontend/FAVICON_SETUP.md

-# YelpCamp Favicon & Icon Setup Guide
+# The Campgrounds Favicon & Icon Setup Guide

 ## Overview
-This guide explains how to generate all the necessary favicon files from the YelpCamp logo and implement them correctly.
+This guide explains how to generate all the necessary favicon files from The Campgrounds logo and implement them correctly.

 ## Required Favicon Files